vgratian/smog/README.md

 ### Remove a package

 To remove a package and all of its files, run `smog remove PKG`.
-If smog created symlinks for PKG, it will first unlink them, delete the local repostory and metadata file of the package.
+If smog created symlinks for PKG, it will first unlink them, delete the local repostory and the metadata file of the package.

 If you only want to remove symlinks of a package, run `smog unlink PKG`.

 ## Config

-smog is configured by a set of bash variables that are sourced from `config`.
+smog is configured by a set of bash variables that are sourced from the file `config`.
 Default values are provided in [`config-def`](config-def).

 | variable           | type           | description                                                                    |